 Place & Year

-Project PartnershearX Group
+Project PartnershearX Foundation

-hearX Group, a South African startup, has addressed this problem by developing an app that can be used by non-professionals to conduct hearing tests.
-The hearScreen app is designed so that screenings can be carried out without knowledge of audiology using only a special smartphone and headphones – with only minimal training.
+The hearX Foundation has addressed this problem by introducing a hearing screening app.
+The app is designed so that screenings can be carried out without knowledge of audiology using only a special smartphone and headphones – with only minimal training.
 Another of the app’s advantages: it reduces the cost of the hearing screening by 50 to 70 percent.

-The hearing tests are conducted by community workers, residents of the townships themselves.
+The hearing screenings are conducted by community workers, residents of the townships themselves.
 They know their way around, are able to assess potentially dangerous situations and speak the local languages.
-Their commitment to HearSouthAfrica means a lot to these individuals, allowing them to contribute to their community and overcome unemployment.
+Their commitment to the project in South Africa means a lot to these individuals, allowing them to contribute to their community and overcome unemployment.